How to Reserve a Puppy

 At seven weeks puppies are temperament assessed with our trainer.
 Once assessments are complete, we will send an email with detailed information on each puppy that is available to you.
 Puppies are scheduled to go home once they turn eight weeks.

-How will I select my puppy?
+How will I choose my puppy?